Free state IDs will ensure all eligible voters have their voices heard

 “Right now, there are no safeguards to ensure the voter is who they say they are.
 Someone who isn’t registered to vote could easily walk into a polling location, claim to be someone else who is registered, sign an affidavit, and their vote would be counted,” Bollin said.
 “We are taking action to protect the vote, add a level of transparency and accountability, and advance democracy by ensuring all eligible voters have access to an ID.”

 Eighty percent of the public supports requiring identification to vote, according to this month’s Monmouth University poll.
 In 2018, the Pew Research Center found that 76 percent of Americans favored requiring everyone to show a government-issued photo ID to vote, versus only 23 percent who opposed it.

 As approved today by the House, Senate Bills 303 and 304 would require everyone who votes in person on Election Day to present a photo ID to confirm their identity before their ballot is tabulated.
 Someone who shows up without proper identification will have an option to cast a provisional ballot that would be counted if they present their ID at their local clerk’s office within six days after the election.

-The House also tied the measures to the approval of House Bill 5007, which would allow any citizen to obtain a state-issued photo ID card for free.
+The House also tied the measures to the approval of House Bill 5007, will provide a free ID card for any Michigan citizen.

 The bills now move to the Senate for further consideration.